 Does OMAD Work For Everyone?

-Generally, OMAD isn’t for everyone, especially for people who need to be under medical suprvision or within strict dietary guidelines.
-People with type 1 diabetes, seniors, pregnant women, and people who need to take medications together with their meal should look for alternative ways.
+People with type 1 diabetes, seniors, pregnant women, and people who need to take medications together with their meals should look for alternative ways.

 I’ve written a simple guide that includes scientific references for people with type 1 diabetes, seniors, teenagers, and pregnant woman that shows what fasting could work best.